psk907/fluttermoji/README.md

 ## Community
 If you find any issues or have some feedback, please raise the same on the GitHub repo or contact me directly.
 Share your creative implementation of Fluttermoji with me and I might feature them on this page.
-Just place a comment in the Discussions forum on the repo.
 Do leave a thumbs up if you liked it.